Information is the oil of the 21st century, and Analytics is the combustion engine.

 The practice of mining data for hidden relationships and forecasting future trends has a long history.
 The phrase “Data Mining” also known as “Knowledge Discovery in Databases (KDD)” was not coined until the 1990s.
 However, it is built on the foundations of three linked scientific disciplines: Statistics (the numerical analysis of data correlations), Artificial Intelligence (human-like intelligence demonstrated by software and/or computers), and Machine Learning (algorithms that can learn from data to make predictions).
 Data Mining Tools and Technology are evolving to keep up with the endless possibilities of Big Data.

-Types of Data Mining Models and Techniques
+What are the Types of Data Mining Models and Techniques?

 Data Mining uses advanced techniques to develop models to uncover patterns and correlations in data.
 A good model can help you understand your business and make better decisions.
 There are 2 types of models: Descriptive and Predictive.